Top 10 Visual Studio Keyboard Shortcuts

-Playing with keyboard shortcuts is very interesting and reduce the head-ache of using mouse again and again while programming with visual studio IDE.
+Playing with keyboard shortcuts is very interesting and reduce the headache of using the mouse again and again while programming with visual studio IDE.
 Actually, keyboard shortcuts also enhance your productivity and make your programming life easy and convenient.
 So, I decided to share a list of top 10 visual studio keyboard shortcuts that's are amazing and very helpful.
-For more shortcuts refer the article Visual Studio 2008, 2010, 2011, 2012 Keyboard Shortcuts Keys.
+For more shortcuts refer the article Visual Studio Useful Keyboard Shortcut Keys.

 F5 & Ctrl-F5

 F5 is used to start your project in debug mode and Ctrl-F5 is used to start your project without debug mode.

 F7 is used to show code view of your webpage.

 Shift-F7 is used to show design view of your webpage.

 All of the above shortcuts are used to build the project or solutions.

 Ctrl-Shift-A is used to add new item to your project.

 Alt-Shift-A is used to add existing item to your project.

 Ctrl-K + Ctrl-C & Ctrl-K + Ctrl-U